StateFarm-STEM/hablogger/c/arduino/lesson2/README.md

 ```
 <br>

 Congratulations, you have created your first complete circuit!!
-In the next step, we'll write some code to make the LED blink.
+In the next step, we'll write some code and wire up more LEDs to blink in squence.

 Using the same principles you learned above, wire two more LEDs, connecting them to PIN 12 and PIN 11.
 Give yourself plenty of room when placeing the new LEDs.
 The image below is what the final circuit should look like.
-Be careful that none of the resistor or LED wires are touching each other, it can get pretty crowded on the breadboard.
+Be careful that none of the resistor or LED wires are touching each other, it can get pretty crowded on the breadboard if you are not careful.

 ![Multiple LED Setup](/c/arduino/lesson2/images/MultiLight.jpg)